 You’ve switched from a Windows to a Mac and run into some challenges.
 You quickly figured out that hitting F5, Windows’ trusted shortcut for refreshing your browser, doesn’t yield the same results on a Mac.
-Now what?
-Is there a different Mac refresh shortcut you should know about?
+Now what, how to refresh on Mac?
+Is there a different keyboard shortcut you should know about?

 Before we start